 STAT 607 Nonparametric Theory of Statistics (3-0)3

 Rank testing and estimation procedures.
-Locally most powerful rank tests.
+Locally the most powerful rank tests.
 Criteria for unbiasedness.
 Exact and asymptotic distribution theory.
 Asymptotic efficiency.
 Rank correlation.
 Sequential procedures.
 Prerequisite: Consent of instructor.

 STAT 608 Probability Models and Stochastic Processes (3-0)3